Analysis Shell (RDS) update Jan 07th,2019

 Royal Dutch Shell is a global integrated and one of the biggest oil & gas companies of the world with an average production of 3,596 thousand barrels of oil equivalent per day (Q3/2018) generating revenues of nearly 400 bn$/yr. and net profits of 22bn$ or 2.65$/share(estimate 2018).

 Shell is a company with a glorious past.
 Today it is a dividend play with a dividend yield of >5%.
+A dividend rise seems possible next year (5).
 The highlight is that the RDS B share is noticed on the LSE.
 There is no withholding tax applied in the UK.
 Hence you`ll get the full dividend paid on your account.
 The RDS A share is noticed in the Netherlands.
-The Netherlands plan to cancel the withholding tax as well.

 Risks & Chances

 The dividend of RDS is a sword with two sides.
 RDS is informally committed not to lower the dividend and it did not do it since WWII.
 This gives reliability to retired shareholders but on the other hand it is a burden during oil&gas downturns.
 During the period of low oil prices 2015 - 2016 the dividend ate up more than the free cash flow increased depth, increased the number of shares by a script dividend option and kept RDS from taking opportunities as buying assets for low prices beside BG.

 Integrated gas means gas production, terminals, liquidification and regassing plants...
 On my point of view LNG is a great opportunity for the future.
 I assume that LNG might become a major energy source to power ships, engines, vehicles and homes not connected to the gas grid.